 col = c("darkblue","skyblue","forestgreen","springgreen"), lty = c(2,2,1,1), lwd = 1.5)

-We see that the full model performs better also in terms of ROC curve, both in training and test data.
+We see that the full model performs better also in terms of the ROC curve, both in training and test data.
 In general, the full model seems a very good classifier in this data set.

 In our examples, there was no dramatic difference between missclassification errors in training vs. test sets.
 This is because our logistic regression model was a very simple model with only a few predictors compared to the number of available observations.
 To understand better why it is so important to consider a separate test data set, you can watch another video from StatsQuest: https://www.youtube.com/watch?v=EuBBz3bI-aA